-Mosquitoes carrying equine encephalitis (EEE) have been found in Department of Health and Human Services test samples from Pelham and Manchester and a Kingston man has contracted two viruses transmitted by ticks and mosquitoes in recent weeks.
-Residents are advised to take precautions to reduce their exposure.
+Mosquitoes carrying equine encephalitis (EEE) have been found in Department of Health and Human Services test samples from Portsmouth and Fremont in Rockingham County.
+Residents are urged to take precautions to reduce their exposure.

 New Hampshire has recorded no human cases of EEE since 2014.
 The Kingston man tested positive for Jamestown Canyon virus and Powassan virus, which are carried by mosquitoes and ticks.
 According to State Epidemiologist Dr. Benjamin Chan, “All the mosquito-borne pathogens, EEE, Jamestown Canyon and West Nile virus present similar flu-like symptoms with fever, chills and general weakness.
 They can all lead to nervous system infections.”

 This is the usual time of year for the diseases mosquitoes carry to spread environmentally.
 Dragon Mosquito of Brentwood, is contracted by the City of Portsmouth and other local communities to provide a mosquito control program that includes spraying to reduce mosquito populations.
 Sarah MacGregor, president of Dragon Mosquito has commented that the summer transition to fall offers the highest risk of contracting vector-borne diseases because the pathogens build up in insects and birds during the summer and then spill-over to the human population in the late summer.
 The risk decreases only when the mosquito population declines due to killing frost.